Chad-007/Trade-Again/apps/backend/README.md

 ```

+IMP:
-ADDED SLEEP(1000) TO PROPERLY SEE ALL THE STATUS OF THE ORDERS VIA THE WEBSOCKET
+ADDED 10 seconds delay TO PROPERLY SEE ALL THE STATUS OF THE ORDERS VIA THE WEBSOCKET
+remove the sleep in worker publish to see the proper execution

 ### Components